Jamesthegoose1/DuckRaspberry/README.md

 * A website domain such as: www.example.com
 * Some networking experience (not necessary it is recommended though as it comes in handy)
 * Some experience with frontend and backend (you dont need both just 1)

+1. Download the latest release binary or source code if wanted to self compile